Loading...

 Incorporate Fiber-Rich Foods

-Add foods like whole grains, legumes, and vegetables to your meal.
-These can help slow down the absorption of glucose and stabilize your blood sugar levels.
+Add more vegetables like broccoli, spinach, and cauliflower to your meals.
+These help slow down the absorption of glucose, preventing spikes.

 Stay Hydrated